 Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Refer to APPENDIX-F for instructions on configuring PGDATA.

 As the database administrator (shown here as "postgres"), list all users and their permissions by running the following SQL:

 \$ sudo su - postgres \$ psql -c "\dp ."